How to set up your withdrawals

 It will be easier to set up your ongoing withdrawals if you move your accounts to one financial company.
 That way, you can see all your money at a single glance—and it could even give you a chance to lower your investment costs, giving you more income every year.

-2. If you're Required Minimum Distribution (RMD) age*, take your distributions.
+2. If you're the Required Minimum Distribution (RMD) age of 73*, take your distributions.

-*The age at which you must begin taking RMDs differs depending when you were born:
+Due to changes to federal law that took effect on January 1, 2023, the age at which you must begin taking RMDs differs depending on when you were born.

 If you haven't reached RMD age, you can skip this step.
 But if you have, you're now required to withdraw a certain amount from many types of retirement accounts so that you can start paying the taxes you've been deferring all these years.

 Just don't leave it in your retirement account.
-There are steep IRS penalties (50% of the shortfall) if you don't take your RMDs.
+There are steep IRS penalties if you don't take your RMDs.

 3. Direct dividends and capital gains to your money market